gaiaPeste/Bridgerton_Group8/methodology.md

 The two LLMs gave the same result, but Gemini added and ORDER BY to range the results in alphabetical order.

-After having explored the vocabulary related to our knowledge graph, we decided to have a look at it and we noticed instantly that some information was **wrong** and needed to be **modified** that some classes and properties needed to be **integrated** and that some information could be **added integrally**.
+After having explored the vocabulary related to our knowledge graph, we decided to have a look at it and we noticed instantly that some information was <b>wrong</b> and needed to be <b>modified</b> that some classes and properties needed to be <b>integrated</b> and that some information could be <b>added integrally</b>.
 So we developed a general methodology to address all this instances.

 </details>